 - juice & zest of 1 lime

 While this recipe is shown with chicken drumsticks, bone-in and skin-on chicken thighs are a 1:1 swap.
+Chicken leg quarters are also an option, they’re the drumstick and thigh in one piece.

 If you’d rather use boneless skinless chicken breast, you can but the cooking time will be reduced (check around 20 minutes) and you won’t get the same golden brown color without the skin.